 Louis is a longtime CNN Contributor, providing on-air commentary on key events including presidential primaries and Election Night.
-He writes regularly for CNN.com, as well as a weekly column for the New York Daily News.
+He writes regularly for CNN.com, and writes a column on New York City affairs for New York Magazine.

 David L. Resnick is managing partner at Wood Lily Advisors LLC.
 From 2013 to 2017, he served as President of Third Avenue Management, LLC.
 Previously, Mr. Resnick was the Chairman of Global Financing Advisory, Managing Director and Head of Restructuring at Rothschild Inc., responsible for Rothschild's global restructuring, debt advisory and equity advisory businesses.
 From 1996 to 2000, he was Head of Restructuring at Peter J. Solomon Company, and prior to this, was at Lazard Frères & Co., where he worked on both restructuring and mergers and acquisitions assignments.
 He began his career in 1985 at the investment banking division at Merrill Lynch & Co., Inc., where he worked in merchant banking and restructuring as well as the mergers and acquisitions group.
 Mr. Resnick has served as a Director of Corporate Risk Holdings, LLC, Affinion Group, Inc. and Reichhold Holdings.
 He is a member of the Board of Directors of UJA-Federation of New York, The Jewish Museum, and the Rodeph Sholom Day School and recently competed his term on the Board of Wesleyan University.
 In 2011, he received the Harvey R. Miller Award for service to the restructuring industry.
 Mr. Resnick holds a M.B.A. and J.D. from The University of Chicago and a B.A., with High Honors, from Wesleyan University.